 From beloved Perks of Being a Wallflower beginnings to becoming a rising star in Hollywood, Ezra Miller was supposed to be a queer blockbuster-movie star, a flower-child eccentric who lives in Vermont and plays The Flash, and an activist who stood up for victims of gender-based violence and Indigenous communities.
-Instead, the 2020s ushered in a different kind of Ezra Miller, who would be caught on video physically attacking a fan at an Iceland bar and accused of grooming an 18-year-old Sioux activist.
-Miller went from indie darling to getting Harry Potter paychecks to allegedly being on the lam with an 18-year-old in quite a flash, so here’s a timeline to understand how we got here.
+Instead, the 2020s ushered in a different kind of Ezra Miller, who would be caught on video physically attacking a fan at an Iceland bar, rumored to be leading a cult, and accused of grooming an 18-year-old Sioux activist.
+As The Flash movie remains set for 2023 seemingly without alarm, Miller’s next film is Dalíland, which premieres at Toronto International Film Festival on September 17.
+Miller went from indie darling to getting Harry Potter paychecks to facing felony burglary charges in quite a flash, so here’s a timeline to understand how we got here.

 Early Life: 1992–2010

 1992–2008: Ezra Miller grew up in New Jersey with their father, publisher Robert S. Miller of Workman Publishing; their mother Marta, a dancer; and their two older sisters.
 The family also had a home in Chelsea for their forays into the city, as one does.
 They were born with a speech impediment, so they turned to opera to focus on “control and manipulation of the breath,” Miller told the Daily Beast in 2017.
 They eventually overcame their stutter.

 Summer 2001: Miller stars in the Robert Wilson and Philip Glass opera White Raven.
 “That was a very confusing and trippy creation tale, and I was a kid who brought up the sun and rotated the Earth,” they told Collider later.
 “It was very empowering.”
 Miller went on to join the children’s chorus at the Metropolitan Opera for two seasons.